frederikvig/nyum/_recipes/picadillo.md

 ---

-> Serve with rice, fried ripe plantains and a small salad.
+> Serve with rice, fried ripe plantains and a salad.